strapi/documentation/docusaurus/docs/dev-docs/api/document-service/select.md

 # Document Service API: Selecting fields

 By default the [Document Service API](/dev-docs/api/document-service) returns all the fields of a document but does not populate any fields.
-This page describes how to use the `select` parameter to return only specific fields with the query results.
+This page describes how to use the `fields` parameter to return only specific fields with the query results.

 :::tip
 You can also use the `populate` parameter to populate relations, media fields, components, or dynamic zones (see the [`populate` parameter](/dev-docs/api/document-service/populate) documentation).